Best Breathing Exercises for Anxiety

 Signs of Overbreathing

-I've definitely done this before... you get a little dizzy or tingly.
-It's because you're breathing too fast or too deep, too soon.
-I read this great explanation from a Ph.D. that said taking a huge gulp of air when you're panicking is actually the worst thing you can do because it messes up your carbon dioxide levels.
-So if you feel lightheaded, just stop and breathe normally for a bit.
-The goal is calm, slow breathing, not hyperventilating.
+I definitely have done this before.
+You feel a little bit dizzy or tingly.
+It's because you're breathing too quickly or too heavily, too soon.
+I read this awesome explanation from a Ph.D. that said the worst thing you can do when you're freaking out is take a giant breath of air because it throws off your carbon dioxide.
+So if you're feeling dizzy, just stop and breathe normally for a second.
+The point is to breathe calmly and slowly, not to hyperventilate.

 Final Thoughts

 It’s funny how something as simple as breathing, something our bodies do all day without us thinking about it, can make such a difference.
-I used to think it was all a bit... fluffy?
+I used to think it was all a bit fluffy.
 You know, a bit too "woo-woo" for me.
-But then I tried it when I was really at my wit's end one day, and it just worked.
+But then I tried it one day when I was really at my wits' end, and it just worked.

 FAQs